rlee32/arizona-county-canvass-returns/apache/README.md

 [election, early, provisional]

-'election': on election day.
+- 'election': on election day.
-'early': early voting.
+- 'early': early voting.
-'provisional': provisional ballots.
+- 'provisional': provisional ballots.

+Other keys in addition to the candidates' keys are:

-'registered': total number of registered voters (NOT votes).
+- 'registered': total number of registered voters (NOT votes).
-'precinct': ID of precinct, if this tally applies to 1 precinct.
+- 'precinct': ID of precinct, if this tally applies to 1 precinct.
-'all_votes': element-wise sum of all candidates' votes, including overvotes and undervotes, e.g. [election, early, provisional] across all candidates.
+- 'all_votes': element-wise sum of all candidates' votes, including overvotes and undervotes, e.g. [election, early, provisional] across all candidates.
 Because of the inclusion of overvotes and undervotes in all_votes, these will not match exactly the sum across all candidates in the JSON.